PramodKumarYadav/PramodKumarYadav/README.md

 **PramodKumarYadav/PramodKumarYadav** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
-- 🔭 I’m currently working on project zero (core automation framework) and project restpro (rest api automation framework)
+- 🔭 I’m currently working on project zero (core automation framework) and project restpro (rest api automation framework).
 - 🌱 I’m currently learning better design practices in Java by reading "Head first design patterns".

 ###Contributor's badge